Lubuluk/codex-deneme/README.md

 ```

 The script saves images under `D:/Images` (on Windows).
 On Linux/macOS this path will be created as a directory literally named `D:` with a subfolder `Images`.
+If any review API call fails or returns invalid JSON, the script skips that page and continues so a single bad response doesn't stop the entire download.

 ### Building a Windows Executable
 You can turn the script into a standalone `.exe` using PyInstaller: